ejlouw/veroku/README.md

 <div style="text-align: justify">
 These distributions can be used as factors to represent a factorised distribution.
-These factors can be used, together with the `cluster_graph` module to automatically create valid cluster graphs.
+These factors can be used, together with the <code>cluster_graph</code> module to automatically create valid cluster graphs.
 Inference can be performed in these graphs using message passing algorithms.
 Currently only the LBU (Loopy Belief Update) message-passing algorithm is supported.
 </div>